 This coupon states “Redeem ONLY at Target” and prints as a Target Store Coupon.
 This coupon can ONLY be redeemed at Target.

-The Kroger coupon policy varies by region, and I have never seen this addressed within.
+The Kroger coupon policy does not address this issue.
 All it states is that “competitor coupons” are not accepted.
-With that being said, I can sit here and type all day long about MY opinions on the matter, but if your cashier/store manager feels differently…there’s not much you can do other than show them this post and the comment from coupons.com.
-Until we get a clear policy on this, it’s all up for debate.
+With that being said, I can sit here and type all day long that these are NOT competitor coupons, but if your cashier/store manager feels differently…there’s not much you can do other than show them this post and the comment from coupons.com.
 Hopefully these guidelines will give you something to work with when making your stand.